Neerajgs/Agriculture-Farm-Management/README.md

 6. Go to any Browser and use the fololowing url:
     * localhost:8081
 7. You will Get a Simple Frontend Part for Your Queries.
+8. There is an input tab.
+9. There is a Query output shown based on the Input of the End-user.
-8. List of all the Type of queries and their Code will be available in the Repo.
+10. Lists all the Type of queries and their Code will be available in the Repo.